rnsloan/e2e-docker/README.md

-Example application showing end-2-end browser tests with docker containers that can be viewable with a vnc client
+Example application showing end-2-end browser tests with docker containers that can be viewable with a vnc client.

 To run: